 - Use HCPCS code G0071 (Virtual Communication Services) either alone or with other payable services.

 - See Virtual Communication Services Frequently Asked Questions (PDF)

 What CPT/HCPCS Codes Do I Use for Coronavirus Testing?
 Are These Codes Accepted by All Payers?

 - U0001: 2019 Novel Coronavirus Real Time RT-PCR Diagnostic Panel: To be used when the specimen is sent to the CDC or a CDC-approved local/state health department laboratory (effective 4/1/20)

 - U0002: 2019-nCoV Coronavirus, SARS-CoV-2/2019-nCoV (COVID-19), any technique, multiple types or subtypes (includes all targets), non-CDC: To be used when specimens are sent to commercial laboratories e.g. Quest or LabCorp, and not to the CDC or CDC-approved local/state health department laboratories (effective 4/1/20)

 - 87635: SARS-COV-2 COVID-19 AMP/PRB (effective 3/13/20)

-- G2024 Specimen collection for severe acute respiratory syndrome coronavirus 2 (SARS-COV-2) (coronavirus disease [COVID-19]) from an individual in a SNF or by a laboratory on behalf of a Home Health Agency, any specimen source
+- G2024: Specimen collection for severe acute respiratory syndrome coronavirus 2 (SARS-COV-2) (coronavirus disease [COVID-19]) from an individual in an SNF or by a laboratory on behalf of a Home Health Agency, any specimen source.

-If you are collecting the specimen and sending to a lab for processing, please use code:
+If you are collecting the specimen and sending it to a lab for processing, please use code: